A phase space approach to the wavefunction spreading and operator growth in the Krylov basis: Introduction

 The analogue of this approach of quantifying the complexity of the time evolution of a Heisenberg operator based on Krylov subspace, for Schrodinger time evolution of an initial state by the governing Hamiltonian, by employing the Krylov subspace generated by the Hamiltonian was constructed in \cite{Balasubramanian:2022tpr}, where the fact that at any instant of time after the start of the time evolution, the evolved state is contained in this subspace of the full Hilbert space was utilised to show the special role played by the corresponding Krylov basis in the time evolution.

 These two elegant ways of quantifying the complexity evolution of an initial operator or state have received a flurry of further exploration in the recent literature, which not only shed light on fundamental issues of quantum dynamics of classical integrable and chaotic systems, but also proved to be an unifying theme between a wide range of novel quantum phenomena.
 For example, the long-time behaviour of Krylov operator complexity were elucidated in \cite{Barbon:2019wsy}, operator growth in nonintegrable quantum systems were explored in \cite{Dymarsky:2019elm}, Krylov complexity in two dimensional conformal field theory in various contexts were studied in \cite{Dymarsky:2021bjq, Banerjee:2022ime, Kundu:2023hbk, Malvimat:2024vhr, Chattopadhyay:2024pdj, Caputa:2025local}, suppression of Krylov complexity in integrable models were established in \cite{Rabinovici:2021qqt}, universality of Krylov complexity and the entropy of operator growth was pointed out in \cite{Fan:2022xaa}, Krylov subspace construction was extended for open quantum system in \cite{Bhattacharyaopen, Liu:2022open}, it was used to quantify the properties of autocorrelation function in \cite{Zhang:2023wtr}, Lanczos spectrum for random matrix theory was studied in \cite{Loc:2024oen}.
-Furthermore, Krylov complexity for Calabi-Yau quantum mechanics was studied in \cite{Du:2022ocp}, for quantum field theory in \cite{Avdoshkin:2022xuw, Camargo:2022rnt}, for Lifshitz scalar field theories in \cite{Vasli:2023syq}, for matrix models in \cite{Iizuka:2023fba}, for Gaussian states in \cite{Adhikari:2023evu}, for density matrix operators in \cite{Caputa:2024density}, for finite temperature scalar field theory in \cite{He:2024xjp}, for Schrodinger field theory in \cite{He:2025guu, He:2024hkw}.
-Various generalisations of Krylov complexity have also appeared in \cite{Fan:2023ohh, He:2024pox, FarajiAstaneh2, Patramanis:2023cwz}.